For most women, pregnancy affects two areas of their body the most – the tummy and the breasts.

 You will be given specific instructions on how to care for your dressings and given follow-up appointments as appropriate.

 While it’s a good idea to move around after surgery, to prevent blood clots, you don’t want to overdo it, so make sure you have stocked up your fridge in advance and tidied your home so you’re not tempted to do housework.

 Mastopexy, breast augmentation and abdominoplasty are major surgical procedures to expect to feel swollen and bruised.
 You will be prescribed pain relief to ease your discomfort while you recover.
 You can find out more about what to expect after each of these procedures on our mastopexy, breast augmentation and abdominoplasty pages.

 It depends on many things including breast feeding and weight changes associated with pregnancy.
 Having said that, early planning is vitally important in a good outcome and having a goal to work towards can help with your post-pregnancy rehabilitation.
 This can be discussed in detail at your first consultation.

 No, breast implants should not interfere with breast-feeding.

 Yes (see breast augmentation).

 This very much depends on the techniques being used.
-It can be discussed at your consultation but, in general, you will be in hospital for 2 nights, at home resting for 2 weeks (with someone else looking after the children!), back at work in 3-4 weeks (depending on workload) and back in the gym at 2 months.
+It can be discussed at your free consultation but, in general, you will be in hospital for 2 nights, at home resting for 2 weeks (with someone else looking after the children!), back at work in 3-4 weeks (depending on workload) and back in the gym at 2 months.